magento/devdocs/src/_includes/upgrade/uct-error-reference.md

 ### Custom code

 Custom code warnings are raised when the references to deprecated code are detected.
 Such references should be replaced with the supported extension points.
 Pay attention to the `@see` annotation of deprecated item for recommendations.
-Also these warnings are reported when there are some minor coding standards transgressed.
+These errors are also reported when minor coding standards have been broken.

 {:.error-table}
 | Error code | Error description | Suggested action |